LukDrey/eDNA_teaching_2023/README.md

 }
 ```

-Search through all the reads and combine in a dataframe.
+Search through all the reads and combine in a table.
 If the samples come from the same library prep then it is enough to only process one of the files
 (see the [1] at the end of the command).
 ```{r, eval = F}